1994 Group

 The 1994 Group was a coalition of smaller research-intensive universities in the United Kingdom, founded in 1994 to defend these universities' interests following the creation of the Russell Group by larger research-intensive universities earlier that year.
 The 1994 Group originally represented seventeen universities, rising to nineteen, and then dropping to eleven.
 The group started to falter in 2012, when a number of high performing members left to join the Russell Group.
 The 1994 Group ultimately dissolved in November 2013.

 Role

 The group sought "to represent the views of its members on the current state and the future of higher education through discussions with the government, funding bodies, and other higher education interest groups" and "[made] its views known through its research publications and in the media".
 University Alliance, million+, GuildHE and the Russell Group were its fellow university membership groups across the UK higher education sector.

 Members at time of dissolution

 Historical membership

 The following table shows the membership of the group since its formation in 1994.

 The University of Manchester Institute of Science and Technology (UMIST), which merged with the Victoria University of Manchester to form the University of Manchester, was a member of the 1994 Group until October 2004.
 The London School of Economics was also a member until 2006, and the University of Warwick until July 2008.
-Durham University, University of Exeter, Queen Mary, University of London and University of York left in 2012.
+Durham University, University of Exeter, Queen Mary, University of London and University of York left the 1994 group in 2012.
 All have now joined the Russell Group.
 In October, the University of St Andrews and University of Bath withdrew from membership of the group.
 The University of Surrey also announced its intention to leave the group on 6 November 2012.
 On 19 December 2012 the University of Reading announced that it would cease to participate in the group, although its membership formally ended in July 2013.